-\star We have constructed the complete, generic, 4-dimensional tensor hierarchy . \star We have constructed an action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - \star We have constructed an action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - We have studied the tensor hierarchy of N = 1 d = 4 supergravity and we have found an extra constraint for the embedding tensor that leads to an extension. - \star We have constructed an action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - We have studied the tensor hierarchy of N = 1 d = 4 supergravity and we have found an extra constraint for the embedding tensor that leads to an extension. - ★ We have interpreted the new fields C', D^M but we have also found a new 3-form C, required by the hierarchy, which suggests the existence of a yet-unknown deformation of N = 1 supergravity (?). - \star We have constructed an action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - ★ We have studied the tensor hierarchy of N = 1 d = 4 supergravity and we have found an extra constraint for the embedding tensor that leads to an extension. - ★ We have interpreted the new fields C', D^M but we have also found a new 3-form C, required by the hierarchy, which suggests the existence of a yet-unknown deformation of N = 1 supergravity (?). - ★ We have constructed the effective actions for the domain walls associated to C' and we have used them as sources for the bulk supergravity action.
-We have shown how the supersymmetry rules may be modified in a much-needed "democratic" formulation of N = 1 supergravity. - \star We have constructed an action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - ★ We have studied the tensor hierarchy of N = 1 d = 4 supergravity and we have found an extra constraint for the embedding tensor that leads to an extension. - ★ We have interpreted the new fields C', D^M but we have also found a new 3-form C, required by the hierarchy, which suggests the existence of a yet-unknown deformation of N = 1 supergravity (?). - ★ We have constructed the effective actions for the domain walls associated to C' and we have used them as sources for the bulk supergravity action.
-We have shown how the supersymmetry rules may be modified in a much-needed "democratic" formulation of N = 1 supergravity. - We have seen that in some cases domain-wall sources have to be introduced to construct sensible solutions.
-These sources introduce a spacetime-dependent coupling constant $\mathbf{g}(x)$ that can have dramatic effects.
+\star We have constructed the complete, generic, 4-dimensional tensor hierarchy . \star We have constructed a democratic action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - \bigstar We have constructed a democratic action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - ★ We have studied the tensor hierarchy of N = 1 d = 4 supergravity and we have found an extra constraint for the embedding tensor that leads to an extension. - \star We have constructed a democratic action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - ★ We have studied the tensor hierarchy of N = 1 d = 4 supergravity and we have found an extra constraint for the embedding tensor that leads to an extension. - ★ We have interpreted the new fields C^1, C^2 as associated to two new deformation parameters $\mathbf{g^1}$ and $\mathbf{g^2}$ and D^M as associated to a new constraint, as expected on general grounds. - \star We have constructed a democratic action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - ★ We have studied the tensor hierarchy of N = 1 d = 4 supergravity and we have found an extra constraint for the embedding tensor that leads to an extension. - ★ We have interpreted the new fields C^1, C^2 as associated to two new deformation parameters $\mathbf{g^1}$ and $\mathbf{g^2}$ and D^M as associated to a new constraint, as expected on general grounds. - ★ We have constructed the effective actions for the domain walls associated to C^1 and we have used them as sources for the bulk supergravity action.
+We have shown how the supersymmetry rules may be modified in a fully democratic formulation of N = 1 supergravity. - \star We have constructed a democratic action for all the fields of the tensor hierarchy , interpreting all of them and their relations. - ★ We have studied the tensor hierarchy of N = 1 d = 4 supergravity and we have found an extra constraint for the embedding tensor that leads to an extension. - ★ We have interpreted the new fields C^1, C^2 as associated to two new deformation parameters $\mathbf{g^1}$ and $\mathbf{g^2}$ and D^M as associated to a new constraint, as expected on general grounds. - ★ We have constructed the effective actions for the domain walls associated to C^1 and we have used them as sources for the bulk supergravity action.
+We have shown how the supersymmetry rules may be modified in a fully democratic formulation of N = 1 supergravity. - ★ We have seen that in some cases domain-wall sources have to be introduced to construct sensible domain-wall solutions.
+These sources introduce a spacetime-dependent coupling constant $\mathbf{g}(x)$ that can have dramatic effects on the form of the solutions.